godotengine/godot-docs/tutorials/networking/http_request_class.rst

 .. danger::

-    Be aware that someone might analyse and decompile your released application and thus may gain access to any embedded authorization information like tokens, usernames or passwords.
+    Be aware that someone might analyze and decompile your released application and thus may gain access to any embedded authorization information like tokens, usernames, or passwords.
     That means it is usually not a good idea to embed things such as database access credentials inside your game.
     Avoid providing information useful to an attacker whenever possible.